LedgerHQ/clear-signing-erc7730-registry/developer-preview/README.md

-# Clear Signing Preview Tool
+# Clear Signing Developer Preview Tool

+Run this web app locally to preview how Clear Signed messages will appear on device.

 ## Getting started